maykinmedia/open-product/README.EN.rst

 Developers
 ==========

-This repository contains the source code for open_producten.
-To quickly
 |build-status| |coverage| |black| |python-versions|

-This repository contains the source code for openproduct.
+This repository contains the source code for Open Product.
 To quickly get started, we recommend using the Docker image.
 You can also build the project from the source code.
 For this, please look at `INSTALL.rst <INSTALL.rst>`_.